-Xinuo grew up in the suburbs of Toronto, Ontario.
-She graduated from University of Toronto with a degree in neuroscience, human biology and psychology, and then attended Ross University School of Medicine.
-With immense interest in emergency medicine and global health, Xinuo hopes to make a difference in the world one day by providing aid in low-resource countries.
-Aside from medicine, she loves a variety of activities, some of which include hiking, running, reading, gaming.
+Xinuo (she/her) grew up in the suburbs of Toronto, Ontario.
+She graduated from the University of Toronto with a degree in neuroscience, human biology and psychology, and then attended Ross University School of Medicine.
+With an immense interest in emergency medicine and global health, Xinuo hopes to make a difference in the world one day by providing aid in low-resource countries.
+Aside from medicine, she loves a variety of activities, some of which include hiking, running, reading and gaming.
 She is determined to learn how to ski and snowboard by the end of her residency.
-She is excited to start this new chapter of her life at New Hampshire Dartmouth Family Medicine Residency.
+She is excited to start this new chapter of her life at NHDFMR.

 Amanda Pereira, MD

-Amanda was born and raised in a suburb of the Greater Toronto area, called Mississauga.
-She earned a Bachelor of Science at McMaster University, in Hamilton, Ontario, and then attended Saba University School of Medicine in the Dutch Caribbean.
-She completed the basic sciences portion of her medical education at Saba and traveled throughout the United States northeast and the midwest for clinical rotations.
-Her journey, albeit slightly unconventional, allowed her to appreciate the true essence of diversity.
-Her experience has reinforced her passion for preventative medicine as well as identifying, and addressing, the social determinants of health.
-Outside of work, Amanda enjoys cooking for her family and friends, spending time by the water, and cheering on the 2019 NBA Champions Toronto Raptors.
-Amanda is excited to be joining the New Hampshire Dartmouth Family Medicine Residency family and looks forward to exploring all that New England has to offer.
+Amanda (she/her) was born and raised in a suburb of the Greater Toronto Area, called Mississauga.
+She earned a bachelor's of science at McMaster University in Hamilton, Ontario, and then attended Saba University School of Medicine in the Dutch Caribbean.
+She completed the basic sciences portion of her medical education on Saba and traveled throughout the Northeast and Midwest United States for clinical rotations.
+Her journey, albeit slightly unconventional, allowed her to appreciate the true essence of diversity in and among these communities.
+Her experiences to date have reinforced her passion for preventive medicine, health care equity, social justice and advocacy, and transitional care management.
+Outside of work, Amanda enjoys hiking, and exploring New England beaches, breweries/distilleries and farm-to-table restaurants.